 Use these CV and LinkedIn strategies to help with your career transition

-If you're looking to make a significant career change such as jumping from Finance to HR or from marketing to journalism, you probably realise that doing so can be quite a challenge.
+Whether you find yourself in a similar situation or are simply looking to make a significant career change (such as jumping from finance to HR or from marketing to journalism), you probably realise that doing so can be quite a challenge.

 You're competing against applicants who already have experience in the field, and you have none.